python/cpython/Doc/library/pdb.rst

 restarting preserves pdb's state (such as breakpoints) and in most cases is more useful than quitting the debugger upon program's exit.

-.. versionadded:: 3.2
+.. versionchanged:: 3.2
-   ``-c`` option is introduced to execute commands as if given in a :file:`.pdbrc` file, see :ref:`debugger-commands`.
+   Added the ``-c`` option to execute commands as if given in a :file:`.pdbrc` file; see :ref:`debugger-commands`.

-.. versionadded:: 3.7
+.. versionchanged:: 3.7
-   ``-m`` option is introduced to execute modules similar to the way ``python -m`` does.
+   Added the ``-m`` option to execute modules similar to the way ``python -m`` does.
 As with a script, the debugger will pause execution just before the first line of the module.